hayfok/discord_api/README.md

+app.js ->
-app.js -> Main entry point for message archival and message interation.
+  Main entry point for message archival and message interation.
 Houses the interaction slash commands and the GPT3 prompt initiation.

+guessing_game.js ->
-guessing_game.js -> A guessing game for friends to guess who liked the twitter media that the bot posts at random.
+  A guessing game for friends to guess who liked the twitter media that the bot posts at random.
 Pulls from a database of tweet data I grab as a cron job every day as part of a different script.

+twitter_scraper.js ->
+  Script that exports up to 100 likeed tweets given an account ID.
+Can be run as a batch job with many accounts.